Bevy Jam #1: Beeline

 Here is the corresponding level loaded and rendered in Beeline:

-Empty' ' or '.'
+Empty | ' ' or '.' |

-The laser tile also has a custom direction parameter defined in the .tsv file.
-Specifying L:3.14 in the level file would create a laser spawner pointed π\approx \pi radians away from the positive xx-axis.
+in the level file would create a laser spawner pointed radians away from the positive -axis.

 Takeaways